 The good news is the help you get from family members is not limited to parents only.
 Anyone in your family (including stepparents, grandparents, aunts and uncles) may give you the money for a down payment.

 How about close friends?
 Lenders are less inclined to allow you to use financial gifts from non-relatives unless it’s a fiancé.
 All those funds you raised as wedding gifts in lieu of china and crystal?
 Chances are good that you won’t be able to use it toward a house unless it’s to buy some furniture after you close escrow.

 Others who can’t help out are those who have any financial interest in the sale of the home, such as the seller, the agent or the broker, with underwriters going through your down payment sources to make sure there is additional documentation guaranteeing transaction-related parties aren’t involved in the gift.
 Your Realtor, the developer or other interested parties also can’t funnel money to a family member who then makes it a gift.

 Gifts are not loans

 Speaking of gifts, remember the definition of that word.
 What you receive should not be considered a loan or some kind of barter deal.
-If the money is actually a loan and you play it off as a gift, you’ll be committing loan fraud.
+If the money is actually a loan and you pay it off as a gift, you’ll be committing loan fraud.

-If, however, you’re taking out a conventional government-backed mortgage (through Freddie Mac or Fannie Mae), the entire down payment (in many cases) may be a gift if you put down 20 percent or more.
+If, however, you’re taking out a conventional government-backed mortgage (through Freddie Mac or Fannie Mae), the entire down payment (in many cases) may be a gift if you put down 20% or more.
 In this case, you also have the added benefit of not having to pay private mortgage insurance, which indemnifies lenders against default if there is less of your skin in the game.
 Putting down less than that must be primarily your own (traceable) funds.